actionhero/actionhero/readme.markdown

 * `api.cache.destroy(api, key, next)`

 api.cache.save is used to both create new entires or update existing cache entires.
 If you don't define an expireTimeSeconds, the default will be used from `api.configData.cache.defaultExpireTimeSeconds`.
 A task will periodically go though and delete expired cache entries.
 As this is an in-memory cache, the maximum ram refined for the entire application is set with `api.configData.cache.maxMemoryBytes`.
 If your application is consuming more than the defined amount of ram, the cache will not save any new objects, and `api.cache.save` will return false.
-No other part of actionHero will halt due to this ram limitation.
+No other part of actionHero will halt due to this memory limitation.

+Note: that the keys starting with an "_" should not be used, as they are in use by core parts of the system.

 ## actionCluster
 actionHero can be run either as a stand-alone server or as part of a cluster.
 When running in cluster mode, the api will make use of the actionCluster methods.
 Features of an actionCluster: